Nine incredible international female characters in video games are under the international spotlight! Did they make your list? Come find out!

 “No way.
 We should make a comic book together!” – Kamala Khan

 The Marvelous Ms. Marvel sends a high five from around the world!
-A Pakistani-American superheroine enters the fray in Marvel’s Avengers, sending good vibes, youthful angst, and dedicatedly random Avengers’ knowledge with two handfuls (I mean HUGE handfuls) of glee!
+A Pakistani-American superheroine enters the fray in Marvel’s Avengers!
+She sends good vibes, youthful angst, and random Avengers’ knowledge with two handfuls (I mean HUGE handfuls) of glee!
 She is Captain Marvel’s number one fan but also keeps plenty of tabs on the rest of the Avengers team.

-After the events of A-Day, she honed her newly acquired genetic morphing/stretching powers in her secret headquarters of an abandoned water tower.
-Finding a clue to what happened on A-Day, most of the campaign is spent with Kamala scouting out and reassembling the Avengers team… which isn’t exactly as happy-go-lucky as she desires it to be.
+After the events of A-Day, she honed her newly acquired genetic morphing/stretching powers in her secret headquarters.
+Most of the campaign is spent with Kamala scouting out and reassembling the Avengers team… which isn’t exactly as happy-go-lucky as she desires it to be.
 By the end of her campaign, Kamala discovers what type of hero she wants to become and embiggens to the size of Godzilla to takedown the Sentinel threat!
 Thank you for your superhero support, Ms. Marvel!